steveseguin/captionninja/README.md

 ![image](https://user-images.githubusercontent.com/2575698/169529892-8764c5df-354c-4fad-85e5-c8ecfec4cc95.png)

+### Need support?

+Free support is available at https://discord.vdo.ninja

+Poke @steve for help there; feel free to leave a message on #miscellaneous or #vdo-ninja-support

+I don't always notice issues created in this Github repo, as I'm very busy.
+If you can't reach me on Discord either, please email me at steve@seguin.email, however support is limited and not guarenteed.

 ### How to use

 To use this app, accept the microphone permissions on page load and then just say something outloud.